mitish13/Exhibit-App/README.md

 ## Software stack:
 ### Frontend:
-This App is completely made up using react native framework by expo-cli, So it should work on both android and ios devices.
+This App is completely made up using react-native framework, So it should work on both android and ios devices.

 ### Backend:
 1. To store exhibtions:- firebase realtime database